ang3lkar/find-me-a-house/README.md

   -d, --dry-run   Display the results in terminal but do not actually send
                   them
   -r, --reset     Clean database
-  -f, --facebook  Send message to Facebook Messenger -s, --slack     Send message to Slack
+  -s, --smoke     Smoke test, verify that it returns a house object -f, --facebook  Send message to Facebook Messenger -s, --slack     Send message to Slack
 ```